dlurton/anode/README.md

 The script `tools/build-all-dependencies` will clone all of the repositories of each `lwnn` dependency and build all of them with the necessary options, placing all the source codes and intermediate files into `externs/scratch`.
 This directory may be deleted to conserve disk space after everything has successfully built, if desired.
-If successful, the libraries and headers will be installed in `externs/llvm` and `externs/antlr4`.
-These must exist prior to attempting to build LWNN itself.
+If successful, the libraries and headers of each dependency will be installed in sub-directories of `externs`.

 ### Building LWNN